AlexRiveraU/reading-notes/read-37.md

 # React 1

-This topic matters as it relates to learning about ES6, React, Tailwind CSS, and Next.js in python.
+This topic matters as it relates to learning about ES6, React, Tailwind CSS, and Next.js.

 ---